SilvijaProzinger/Product-and-Admin-Managing-in-Angular/README.md

 ## Features

-* Users can login with admin or user credentials
+* Users can login with admin or regular user credentials
 * Users can only view product list if they're logged in
 * Users can add a new product to the list
+* Users can mark a product as favorite
 * Admin users can edit or delete a product
 * Admin users can add new admins